First or upper second class honours degree in Physics or a closely related subject, or equivalent experience.

 Months of entry

 Physics is a fundamental science which underpins our understanding of the world around us, from distant galaxies to the smallest particles.
-Physics challenges our thinking and changes our lives through developments in new technologies, healthcare and how we live.
+Physics challenges our thinking and changes our lives through developments in new technologies, healthcare, and how we live.
+We want our students to think about how they can apply their knowledge in wider society.
+The Entrepreneurial Physics module will encourage students to think beyond traditional academic limits, and aims to provide the tools to start or join a small specialist company, including intellectual property awareness and project planning.
+The Financial Kinetics module introduces students to the stochastic modelling of markets.

 Information for international students